composed-ch/clojure-phrasebook/content/20-macros.md

 > [!IMPORTANT]
 >
 > Macros extend the language.
-If a problem can be solved without macros, don't use them!
+Only use them if the problem cannot be solved
+> with other language constructs.

 Considering repetitive code for a three-start rating system: